 Salamina is Colombia's best-kept secret.
 Tucked away in a far-off corner of the coffee region, the beauty of Salamina is a sight to behold.
 The town itself is situated on the peak of a mountain, with entire streets sometimes appearing as if they are about to slide off the side of the mountain.
 Once we enter the town, we see why it has earned national heritage status.
 Houses climb the sloping streets with each one seeming determined to outdo its neighbors.
 Elaborate woodworking takes the form of intricately decorated doors, windows, balconies, and zócalos (the distinct lower sections of the whitewashed facades).
 It's hard to walk the streets of Salamina without constantly looking upward at the flower-filled balconies.

-Day 10 - Rest Day - San Felix Wax Palm Forest
+Day 9 / Local Exploration - San Felix Wax Palm Forest

 Today we take a trip over to the hamlet of San Felix and the nearby Samaria Valley.
 Here, growing on the slopes of lush green mountains, we find the national tree of Colombia, the Quindío Wax Palm.
 The wax palm is the tallest palm in the world, reaching heights of over four stories.
 Not only are the palms themselves beautiful, but they are home to green and yellow parrots, which can be seen flying overhead.
 The views across the valley are picture-perfect, and once you arrive, feel like you have somehow discovered a special place that hardly any other foreigner has set eyes upon.